Safest Teeth Whiteners

 A higher concentration of xylitol (8.26%) was also shown to reduce skin irritation.
 Furthermore, xylitol is proven to have antimicrobial and cooling effects on the skin, which shows its potential application in wound care.4

-Xylitol ferments and is not digested in the intestines.
-As it ferments, it produces short-chain fatty acids which improve the digestion and absorption of minerals such as calcium.
+Xylitol ferments and isn’t digested in the intestines.
+As it ferments, it produces short-chain fatty acids, improving digestion and absorption of minerals such as calcium.
 This, in turn, helps strengthen the bones.4

 In this article